breatheco-de/content/src/content/lesson/routing-our-views-with-react-router.md

 ### 2. Using this.props.history.push(‘new/url/here’);

-   React Router always passes each view a prop called “history” that contains a lot of useful stuff to use when routing users.
-One of the many useful utilities is the “push” function that basically redirects the user to the given path.
+   React Router always passes each view a prop called "history" that contains a lot of useful stuff to use when routing users.
+One of the many useful utilities is the "push" function that basically redirects the user to the given path.

 ```html
 <button onClick={() => this.props.history.push("/login")}>Take me to login</button>